Auto-Discovery Tool Essential in DCIM Software

 Amongst DCIM tools, auto-discovery is one of the more powerful technologies used in the day-to-day operations of a data center.

-Nowadays, DCIM (Data Center Infrastructure Management) means different things to different people.
+Nowadays, Data Center Infrastructure Management (DCIM) means different things to different people.
 No longer limited to managing just power, space and cooling of a data center, today’s DCIM software are also monitoring IT assets like servers, storage and network devices.
 In the case of Hyperview, our software goes one step further and monitors virtual machines (VMs) too.
 Soon, you can expect DCIM software to go beyond the data center walls to encompass public cloud and IoT.
 This is why analysts have coined new definitions like DCM (Data Center Management), DCSO (Data Center Service Optimization) and CIM (Critical Infrastructure Management) to better describe the technology.

 The need for auto-discovery became more urgent as DCIM tools started reaching beyond power and cooling.
 Having to now manage thousands to tens of thousands of IT assets, manual data entry was no longer a viable option.
 A better method was required to replace this wasteful and error-prone way of capturing data in the system.
 Enter auto-discovery.